 Are you a writer?
 A poet?
 Someone who loves the culture of cafes and coffee?

-The Cafe Poet Program places poets in cafes as ‘poets in residence’ for a six month period.
+The Cafe Poet Program has been instrumental in placing poets in cafes as ‘poets in residence’ since 2009.
 Poets are given space to write and given complimentary tea and/or coffee and have access to a dedicated facebook page to get connected with other poets in the program.
 In return the cafe gets to be part of this community, promotion on our website and social media and the opportunity to plan events with the poet, enriching the cultural life of the cafe.
 The number of hours spent in the cafe by the poet is as mutually agreed.

-The program began at Australian Poetry in February 2009 and has been a huge success, with poets producing anthologies of their work and taking part in events and readings while reaching out to members of the public who might otherwise not have much exposure to poetry.
-Last year continued to see the Cafe Poet Program maintaining a strong presence, with around eighty poets participating, and it is on the strength of its growing popularity that we are putting out a call to poets around Australia to join us in 2013.
+The program has been a huge success, with poets producing anthologies of their work and taking part in events and readings while reaching out to members of the public who might otherwise not have much exposure to poetry.
+Over the years, poets have become more or less fixtures in their chosen cafe.

 CURRENT CAFE POETS